What to know

 Mpox in the United States

-Here's what we know about mpox in the United States right now.
+Here's what we know about clade II mpox in the United States:

-1. The number of illnesses reported recently is far below the peak of the outbreak in July and August 2022, when the national 7-day average was more than 450 cases a day (or more than 11,000 per month).
-U.S. case counts have remained consistent at about 250 a month since October 2023.
+- The number of illnesses reported recently is far below the peak of the outbreak in July and August 2022, when the national 7-day average was more than 450 cases a day (or more than 11,000 per month).
+U.S. case counts have remained consistent at about 250 or less a month since October 2023.

-4. A CDC study indicates that getting two doses of mpox vaccine works to prevent mpox.
+- A CDC study indicates that getting two doses of mpox vaccine works to prevent mpox.
 It's rare for people to get mpox after they've been fully vaccinated or recovered from a prior infection.
+Right now, getting more than two mpox vaccine doses (a "booster") isn't recommended.

-5. Tecovirimat (TPOXX) is an investigational antiviral drug has been used to treat mpox, especially people with severe mpox or who are likely to get severely ill.
+- Tecovirimat (TPOXX) is an investigational antiviral drug used to treat mpox, especially people with severe mpox or who are likely to get severely ill.
 The safety and effectiveness of TPOXX are being evaluated through the STOMP clinical trial.
 If you know someone newly diagnosed with mpox, encourage them to join this trial to get access to TPOXX and help people in the future.

-6. Based on what we know, people who have already had mpox or have had both doses of mpox vaccine are likely to be protected against both clades of mpox.
-This includes clade I mpox, which is the kind of mpox circulating in Central and Eastern Africa.
+- Based on what we know, people who have already had mpox or have had both doses of mpox vaccine are likely to be protected against both clades of mpox.
+This includes clade I mpox, which is circulating in Central and Eastern Africa.

 What you should do